 - 3.1.
 Definition and implications of biomedicine - 3.2.
 The history and spread of biomedicine - 3.3.
 The medicalization of everyday life: implications, impacts and examples - 3.4.
 The relationship of biomedicine to non-western cultures - 3.5.
 Biomedicine's entanglements with political economy - 3.6.
 Alternatives to biomedicine (e.g., Homeopathy, Ayurvedic, Chinese) - 3.7.
 Tibetan Buddhist discourses of health, illness and the body: definitions and implications - 3.8.
-Systems of medical pluralism: definitions, implications and examples
+Traditional Bhutanese Medicine (Sowa Rigpa): descriptions and implications - 3.9.
+Systems of medical pluralism: definitions, implications and examples - 3.10.

-3.9.
 Medical pluralism in Bhutan: description and implications